 While it’s impossible to only source items that are “tank proof,” you can make better decisions to insure that you won’t be faced with an onslaught of tanking prices.
 The short answer to how to avoid buying items with tanking prices is this: Make smarter sourcing decisions.
 Here’s how:

-- When you are out sourcing for inventory, don’t just look at the current price, but look at the price history.
-You can do this by using CamelCamelCamel on your desktop or smartphone.
+When you are out sourcing for inventory, don’t just look at the current price, but look at the price history.
+You can do this by using CamelCamelCamel or Keepa on your desktop or smartphone.
 If you see that in the past the item has had a constantly good price, then it’s likely that the price, if temporarily lowered, will recover sometime soon.
 For free videos on understanding Camel or Keepa, click here and here.

-- When you are sourcing for inventory at a big sale at a major retail store, understand that probably hundreds of other online sellers are doing the same thing.
+- When you are sourcing for inventory at a big sale at a major retail store, understand it’s possible that hundreds of other online sellers are doing the same thing.
 The best plan is to source quickly and send your items in as soon as possible.
 That way you’ll get some sales before the prices begin to fall.
 Then, just be aware that prices will fall, most likely temporarily, but will return to market value once the supply falls.
 The return of the price will happen even faster the closer you are to Q4.

 - Unless you are willing to wait it out, don’t go too deep on an item at one of the major retail store clearance sales.
 You might sell one or two before the prices fall, but you don’t want to be stuck with too many while you’re waiting for prices to recover.
 The prices might recover in time for you to sell out and avoid any long term storage fees, but you don’t want to risk it by buying too deep.